SWI-Prolog/plweb-examples/usage/csv_to_json.md

 # Convert a CSV with column names to JSON

-With the help of library(csv) and library(http/json), we read a CSV file and use the column names in the first row to emit JSON.
+With the help of library(csv) and library(json), we read a CSV file and use the column names in the first row to emit JSON.

 For this example, we use the file `weather.csv`: